bluepylons/Boston/Boston - Current design/PCB/README.md

 The PCBs are compatible only with MX-format switches and PCB-mount stabilizers.
 Washers should not be necessary for screw-in stabilizers.

 These files require  KiCAD V7 to open.
+These files use the [Alexandria (Acheron) library](https://github.com/AcheronProject/AlexandriaLibrary) from Gondolindrim's [Acheron Project](https://acheronproject.com/).
+To configure that library correctly in KiCAD, you will need to go to Preferences > Configure Paths, and add "ALEXANDRIA" to the Name column and the location of the Alexandria library folder in Path column.

 V0.7J is used for the 3D-printed version, while V0.6.1D is used for  the CNC version.
 V0.7J has the USB port and ESD protection on the main PCB, while V0.6.1D (for the aluminum version) has a 4-pin JST connector and is expected to use a C3 Unified Daughterboard.
 Both have identical key matrices and run the same firmware (though the red and green channels on the RGBLED are reversed between the two versions as different addressable RGBLEDs are used on each version).
 Both versions have been prototyped, though the optional through-hole backlight LEDs have not been tested.

-V0.8 is the next version
+V0.8 is the next version that's currently being worked on.
+This switches over to a 4-pin Molex Pico-EZmate for use the newer S1 daughterboard.

 # Changelog